Remote access audit

-With qbee.io the same security mechanism that is used for metrics and configuration management can also be used for remote console access.
-The tool has a build in web based remote console.
+With qbee the same security mechanism that is used for metrics and configuration management can also be used for remote console access.
+The tool has a build in web based remote console for ssh.
 This enables a quick way to access remote devices like Raspberry Pis or odroids, even behind a firewall.

 Use qbee for quick web based ssh access.
 Or use the power of qbee-connect to map any remote port to your local machine.
-This could be http (80), https (443), Node-Red (1880) or even a connection from a remote VNC server that is securely mapped to the VNC viewer on computer.
+This could be http (80), https (443), Node-RED (1880) or even a connection from a remote VNC server that is securely mapped to the VNC viewer on computer.
 In a demo we even ran a Minecraft server on a RPI over this.

 Now all remote access is logged in the audit trail